Contribution Guide

 $ git pull upstream main

-$ git branch <descriptive_branch_name>
+$ git checkout -b <descriptive_branch_name>

-$ git add <files_to_be_part_of_the_commit>
+$ git add <files>

-$ git commit --message <descriptive_message_of_this_particular_commit>
+$ git commit -m "<descriptive message>"

 $ git push origin <descriptive_branch_name> --set-upstream